 In today’s unpredictable economy, businesses are trying new and innovative ways to reduce overhead.
 This is especially true as we increasingly rely on technology and the digital world.

 A recent survey by Deloitte of 1,200 senior executives across all industries and regions found that 71% planned to undertake cost controls in the next 24 months.
-The same survey found that these executives also hoped to launch new technologies over the same timeframe.
+The same survey also found that these executives also hoped to launch new technologies over the same timeframe.
 So how can companies cut costs, while also spending on new technologies?

 A Managed Print Services solution can help.